sandy-bridge/DepartureBoard/README.md

 # DepartureBoard
 Basic departure board application using GTFS data

-Using initially .NET 6.0
+Backend using .NET 6.0

-Initially developed as a console application, with the user inputting a stop name and the app displaying the next 5 departures.
+Available as a console and web application.

 Basic web API available, /stopDepartures/{id} will return the name of the stop and next 5 departures.
 Includes Swagger.

+Currently the main development focus is on a front end with React and MUI

 Tested with open data from the Estonian Transportation Board (peatus.ee/gtfs/gtfs.zip)